June 23rd from 1:30pm -4:30pm

-Julie Rae Tucker, the co-curator of Art Windsor Essex, will lead a tour of "Welcome to Waawiiatanong Forever," a photography and postcard project celebrating the representation of women and two-spirit folks and their families in our community.
-The project aims to showcase the rich diversity of Indigeneity, featuring community members alongside street signs bearing their nation's name or significant locations in the Windsor area.
+On Sunday, June 23rd, Art Windsor Essex hosted a FEMeeting tour and workshop, "Welcome to Waawiiatanong Forever."
+Led by Julie Rae Tucker, the co-curator of Art Windsor Essex, the tour showcased a photography and postcard project celebrating the representation of women and two-spirit folks and their families in the community.
+Participants enjoyed insights into the rich diversity of Indigeneity, featuring community members alongside street signs bearing their nation's name or significant locations in the Windsor area.

-Following the tour, artist Ostoro Petahtegoose will lead an art workshop where FEMeeting participants can create unique jewelry pendants or earrings using sustainably harvested pine needles and wax thread.
+Following the tour, artist Ostoro Petahtegoose led a captivating art workshop, allowing FEMeeting participants to unleash their creativity.
+Attendees had the chance to create unique jewelry pendants or earrings using sustainably harvested pine needles and wax thread.
+The workshop was a hands-on experience, providing a platform for artistic expression and meaningful engagement.

 Julie Rae Tucker is a Windsor-based artist, curator, and cultural worker.